actiane/EntityChangeWatchBundle/README.md

 The arguments $changedProperties is optional and contains an array with all the changes applied to the entity.

-The argument $entityManager is also available since you can't inject it in your callbacks services
+The argument $entityManager is also available

 A callback is called after the flush, you can not execute another flush in this method.